Going Solo In Spain!

-In Barcelona, Spain, in the fall of 2010.
+In Barcelona, Spain.
 I had just spent the summer at home after studying abroad in England the previous semester, so I was a little nervous about spending more time away from my university, friends, and family.
 What was I going to miss while I was away?
 More than that, though, I was thrilled to be going back to Europe and excited for the challenges ahead.
 Instead of looking at it as something that would take me away from the familiar, I decided to view it as an adventure that I was fortunate to experience.

 How did you deal with the cultural divide?

 Studying abroad in a foreign county is not just about the classes you're taking, or trying to improve your language skills; it is about adapting your whole life to a new, and sometimes hard-to-understand, culture.
 I was struck by just how different life was in Barcelona.
 Sure, it had many of the features of any big city, but it also had its own, unique cultural heritage.
 My first reaction to the culture was to embrace it.
 For about the first month or so I visited popular tourist sites such as La Sagrada Familia and Parc Guell.
 I happened upon cool bookstores, sat in cafés sipping café con leche, and traveled to other parts of Spain.
 I was letting go of my need to always be armed with a plan and was just living.
 I was having fun!
 And then, surprisingly (or unsurprisingly, depending on your familiarity with culture shock), all of a sudden I wasn't having fun any more.
 I was awakening from the dreamy version of studying abroad, and what I saw when I finally opened my eyes was the plain truth.
 Barcelona was not perfect, all people were not always going to be nice, and my Spanish felt inadequate.
 And that was okay, eventually.

 What made your study abroad experience a success?